 CARYN LYLES PASTRY CHEF.

 And here we are.
 Baked by Caryn is a chance for me to express my distinct, creative abilities and help people find happiness on their special days.
 I love working with people.
 It makes what I do that much more gratifying.
 I realized that I wanted to share my passion with others.
 So, I started teaching classes.
-Seeing adults act like children, scooping up handfuls of edible glitter and having fun inspires me.
-Watching kids decorate their first cake and seeing the joy and sense of accomplishment on their little, cute faces inspires me.
+Seeing adults act like children, dusting edible glitter EVERYWHERE and having fun inspires me.
+Watching kids decorate their first cake and seeing the joy and sense of accomplishment on their cute, little faces inspires me.
 I hope that I can continue to inspire people, young or old, to get creative and have some fun.
 Maybe they will even get “bit” by the bug.
 The same bug that took hold of me all those years ago in my mom’s kitchen.